MarufZak/study-logs/linux-command-line/README.md

 "
 ```

+1. Quoted string can contain newlines.
+Shell will continue reading it untill it encounters closing quote.
-1. We create variables just by typing the name and assigning value.
+2. We create variables just by typing the name and assigning value.
 Commands like `echo $unexisting_variable` implies that `unexisting_variable` is created and assigned empty string value, so the output is empty string.
 In shell scripts, multiple variables can be assigned in single line, like `a=5 b="a string"`.
 Shell doesn't differentiate constants and variables, but we can ensure variable is not overwritten with `declare -r` syntax, or ensure specific variable type with `declare -i` syntax (not widely used).
 Variables can contain anything that resolves to string - expansions, like math expansion.
-2. We can surround variables with optional curly braces.
+3. We can surround variables with optional curly braces.
 For example let's suppose variable `filename` exists.
 We want to move file to `$filename` adding `a` directory. `mv $filename $filename1` fails (no such variable name `$filename1`), but `${filename}1` succeeds.